History in Edmonton

 In 2008, a call-answering service was engaged to handle the ever increasing volume of calls for help, and donations, amounting to some 1,200 calls per month in 2010.
 The system employs e-mail messages with specific information which are relayed accurately and efficiently to home visitors and pickup crews.
 This has allowed the Society to keep up with the dramatic increase in the demand for its services.
 Thanks to the Knights of Columbus, our Society has two trucks of three tons each, and a cube van which the Rotary Club helped to buy.
 These trucks ply the streets of Edmonton most days, bringing much needed beds, tables, and dignity to friends in need.
 In 2011, the 450 volunteers ...... visiting, preparing clothing and household items, bringing food or furniture, bringing encouragement and the love of Christ, ...... feel satisfied that they are doing the right thing for others, for society, and for God.

 In 2014 Mary Dunnigan assumed presidency.
 Call numbers increase continually and when forced to move from St. Patrick School, found another warehouse in downtown Edmonton.
-With new conferences being formed, including one on campus (St. Thomas Aquinas), a French conference (St Frere Andre), and in 2017 St. Edmund Conference.
+New conferences were formed, including one on the University of Alberta campus (St. Thomas Aquinas), a French conference (St Frere Andre), and in 2017 St. Edmund Conference.

 © ssvp edmonton